 The Mediterranean diet and the Dietary Approaches to Stop Hypertension (DASH) diet share many similarities, including a focus on whole grains, fruits, vegetables, and lean proteins.
 However, the DASH diet is more restrictive in terms of salt and sugar intake.

-Definition and Principles of the Dash Diet
+Definition and Principles of the DASH Diet

 The DASH diet was initially developed to help reduce high blood pressure, focusing on heart health and balanced nutrition.
 It emphasizes lower sodium intake compared to the Mediterranean diet while maintaining an array of nutrient-rich foods.
 Key principles of the DASH diet include: